| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday March 14, 2008!

 session.
 Ag groups had really rallied on this issue and had made 2024

+target number one when it came to defense this legislative session.
 Two measures that did pass on Thursday have been hailed as good news by both Scott Dewald of the Oklahoma Cattlemen's Association and Tyler Norvell of the Oklahoma Farm Bureau.
 Those two measures have to do with trespass- Senate Bills 1735 and 2111.
 Senate Bill 1735 and Senate Bill 2111 would allow property owners to protect their land from activities that destroy property, including damage from recreational use by all-terrain vehicles and hunting and fishing activities.
 The author of the bills, David Sparks of Norman says "This bill makes trespass violators accountable for the damages they cause to personal property.
 Responsible government means protecting property owners."
 Sparks said offenders, at a judge's discretion, could be fined, jailed and held responsible for the monetary value of damages caused.
 "The heart of the matter is habitual offenders, people who repeatedly destroy property, tear up crops, cut down fences, and let livestock escape," Sparks said. | |

-From The Radio Oklahoma Network & McDonalds- Congrats to Tyler Boles of Asher for His Grand Champion Wether Meat Goat!!! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The 2008
+| From The Radio Oklahoma Network & McDonalds- Congrats to Tyler Boles of Asher for His Grand Champion Wether Meat Goat!!! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The 2008

 Oklahoma Youth Expo is underway at State Fair Park- and in fact, we are